aladhims/phonon/README.md

 ## Overview

-Phonon is a simple backend service that handles audio file storage and retrieval with conversion.
-It's designed to handle audio files, ensuring efficient storage and retrieval.
+Phonon is a simple scalable backend service that handles audio file storage and retrieval with format conversion.

 ### Core Features